 No matter where you go, a map helps you get around, and is often essential.
 We never rely solely on GPS units in cars that presumably map out the best routes.
 In cities and along major highways, they may be perfectly fine.
 But once you get off the beaten path, we’ve found them to be notoriously unreliable.
 We’ve seen them suggest some truly bizarre routes.

 There are several options for maps.
 A free map app that we have been using for many years is Maps.me.
 We have used it for everything from wandering little-known backroads close to home to canoe trips in the north, and driving around the wilds of Namibia.
 You have to download the maps for the region you’re visiting, then you can use it off-line.

 7 Plan shots in advance with photo apps

-Want to know exactly where and where the sun will set over the badlands in Grassland National Park on May 15, or the exact time and place you have to be to photograph the next full moon rising behind a particular church steeple?
-Photo planning apps can be extremely useful.
+Want to know exactly where and where the sun will set over the badlands in Grasslands National Park on May 15, or the exact time and place you have to be to photograph the next full moon rising behind a particular church steeple?
+Photo planning apps can be extremely helpful.
 One we like is the Photographer’s Ephemeris which is fairly straightforward to use.
-The web version to use on your desktop computer is free, making it excellent for advance planning.
+The desktop computer web version is free, making it excellent for advance planning.

 Balance planning with flexibility

 It’s all very well to do a lot of advance planning, but it’s equally important to remain flexible to adapt to changing conditions.
 Clouds and rain might make short work of your sunset plans.
 Once at a destination, you might learn of a spectacular nearby attraction you didn’t know about.
 If we look back at our travels, sometimes our favourite images are ones that we didn’t plan.
 Of all of these tips, the first one of allowing sufficient time is probably the most important.